RaymondBalise/tidyREDCap/README.md

 ## What tidyREDCap Functions Can Do for You?

+#### Load All Data from REDCap into R with One Line of Code

+* 💥 NEW in Version 1.0 💥 `import_instruments()` will use an API call to load every instrument/questionnaire into its own R dataset.
+If the REDCap project is longitudinal or has repeated instruments the function will remove blank records.

 #### Working with <i>Choose One</i> Questions

 * `make_choose_one_table()`: print a `janitor::tabyl()` style table with a variable label.
 This function lets you print one choice from a <i>choose all that apply</i> question.